 They are numbered from E626 to E629.[10]

-List of some flavour enhancers
+Examples of flavour enhancers

 Glutamates | |